emerald73/emerald73/README.md

 ### Hi, i'm Emerald!
 I am a 14 year old Python developer.
 Not much more to it.
+I do know a tiny bit of HTML, CSS, and JavaScript, although i don't use them.

 <details open>
 <summary><b>Stuff I use</b></summary>